Traffic and parking

 trials in the lower narrows, a possible pedestrian crossing at the Greyhound,

 and a 20mph limit.
-This covers the same areas of discussion covered by minutes
+The report covers the same areas of discussion detailed in minutes

 An Extraordinary Meeting of the Parish Council was held on 1st October 2020